 Talking of TV Presenters if you ever go to Windsor keep an eye out for a very special phone box opposite Windsor Castle that has been painted by Timmy Mallett.
 He painted it last year for the Jubilee celebrations and it features the Queen, Prince Harry, Prince William and the Duchess of Cambridge but this week in the pram behind the Princess he added the new addition to the family Prince George.
 It is a really clever piece of work and a good fun tourist attraction Timmy is a very talented artist.
 He has sold lots of his paintings and holds regular exhibitions.
 I have had the pleasure of meeting him on a couple of occasions.
 And he is exactly the same as he is on the television and how you would expect him to be lively and excitable but so friendly and a really fantastic guy to talk to.
 A really top fella.

 Due to other commitments there has been a slight delay to the short film project I am involved with.
 However the good news is that this month I should be finally filming my cameo appearance for it.
 I have learnt all my lines and I am completely ready for it.
 I am just waiting to find out what day I will be required on set.
 It is still hoped that it will be released by the end of the year.
 I am also working on another couple of potential appearances in other TV and film projects including a comedy written by a former Eastender!
 As always I will tell you more, when I know more about it myself.

-Have fun and we will speak again in a fortnight.
+Have fun and we will catch up again in a couple of weeks.
 Cheers Neil.